jason3067812/Robust_Character_Recognition_System_on_Edge_Computing_Device/README.md

 # Robust Character Recognition System on Nvidia AGX

 # Abstract
-This project is a Industry and Academia Cooperation to help ChinaSteel Inc. identify characters on steel plates.
+This project is a Industry and Academia Cooperation that aims to help ChinaSteel Inc. identify characters on steel plates.

 # Introduction